moehriegitt/hob3l/doc/scadformat.md

-This difference in rendering compared to OpenSCAD has numeric advantages for approximating the sphere in Z direction, particularly when the sphere are rotated.
+This difference in rendering compared to OpenSCAD has numeric advantages for approximating the sphere in Z direction, particularly when the sphere is rotated.
 It has the disadvantage of rendering spheres differently from OpenSCAD, particularly at small values of `$fn` where the sphere will still be perfectly round (in steps of layer thickness) in Hob3l, while in OpenSCAD, it will be a polygon